 My freelance writing career began alongside my full-time work.
 At that stage, I mostly wrote marketing articles and self-help book reviews.
 But working nine to five left me with a desire to try something more fun.
 That’s how I began writing movie reviews.
 It wasn’t long before I began writing theatre reviews too.

-But even after all my journeys across the globe, Cape Town is still my home.
-And as much as I love sharing stories in over 80 publications worldwide, I’ve always been most passionate about exploring and promoting Cape Town, to locals and visitors alike.
+But even after all my journeys across the globe, something about Cape Town kept calling me back.
+And as much as I’ve loved sharing stories in over 100 publications worldwide, I’ve always been most passionate about exploring and promoting the Mother City to locals and visitors alike.
 That was my inspiration for the Cape Town Travel Guide blog.
 It’s was also my inspiration for turning the blog into a podcast in June 2019.

-Right now, I publish a short episode every Monday morning, highlighting what’s happening in and around Cape Town that week.
-Like with the blog, I include links to everything I talk about, which you can find on our website.
-That means, you’ll always have access to all the best resources, helping you plan your week and make the most of your time across the Western Cape.
+The podcast began as a short episode every Monday morning, highlighting what was happening in and around Cape Town that week.
+Like with the blog, I included links to everything I talked about, which you can still find on our website and help you make the most of your time across the Western Cape.